 - 1. Hazardous Waste Operation and Emergency Response (HAZWOPER) training: coordinate with Tribes to be sure the training contains the elements respondents are looking for.
-These can be tailored. - Program Planning and Management, both IRWM related and generally: could perhaps invite any who may want to apply to attend Round 1 recipient trainings to see how the process works ahead of time.

-3. Geospatial trainings can range from very detailed map creation to how to use existing data/programs.
-We do need to gather more information and bring courses that were well received to be repeated near those that need this.
+These can be tailored. - Program Planning and Management, both IRWM related and generally: could perhaps invite any who may want to apply to attend Round 1 recipient trainings to see how the process works ahead of time. - Geospatial trainings can range from very detailed map creation to how to use existing data/programs.
+We do need to gather more information and bring courses that were well received to be repeated near those that need this. - 4.
+Grant writing trainings templates of successful grants both generally and specifically for IRWM proposals, and lists of grants that Tribes could apply for.
+CIEA, DWR, Department of Toxic Substances Control (DTSC), EPA, and SWRCB have each been gathering these lists; we propose combining them and linking these in a web hub.
+Funding to do this could come from multiple sources and SF Bay Area DACTI program can link to that site. - Provide trainings in water quality sampling, for board governance structuring, visualization software, nonprofit background, and information training, obtain tools for monitoring such as plankton and microplastic monitoring. - Tribes would like to create an infrastructure with cultural competence and develop a background working with Tribal communities.

-DACTI Needs Assessment Results, California Indian Environmental Alliance, www.cieaweb.org
+DACTI Needs Assessment Results, California Indian Environmental Alliance, cieaweb.org

-- 4. Grant writing trainings templates of successful grants both generally and specifically for IRWM proposals, and lists of grants that Tribes could apply for.
-CIEA, DVWR, Department of Toxic Substances Control (DTSC), EPA, and SWRCB have each been gathering these lists; we propose combining them and linking these in a web hub.
-Funding to do this could come from multiple sources and SF Bay Area DACTI program can link to that site. - Provide trainings in: water quality sampling, for board governance structuring, visualization software, nonprofit background and information training, obtain tools for monitoring such as plankton and microplastic monitoring - Tribes would like create an infrastructure with cultural competence and develop a background working with Tribal communities. - Schedule water operators' trainings closer to Tribes and coordinate with Tribes ahead of time for potential shared operators especially for small systems, while there are organizations and agencies that can provide this, staff persons are stretched and as part of capacity-building Tribes would prefer their own operators. - Provide Tribes with a template letter working with SWRCB and Intertribal Council of Arizona so Tribes can advocate that free certified water operator training can be applied in California. - Contract with multiple Engineering and design providers, match with list of Tribal needs and coordinate with existing programs of IHS, EPA, SWRCB, Ca Rural, RCAC etc. and Tribe to receive support, which could be in the form of training(s) or service. - 10.
+- Schedule water operators' trainings closer to Tribes and coordinate with Tribes ahead of time for potential shared operators especially for small systems, while there are organizations and agencies that can provide this, staff persons are stretched and as part of capacity-building Tribes would prefer their own operators. - Provide Tribes with a template letter working with SWRCB and Intertribal Council of Arizona so Tribes can advocate that free certified water operator training can be applied in California. - Contract with multiple Engineering and design providers, match with list of Tribal needs and coordinate with existing programs of IHS, EPA, SWRCB, Ca Rural, RCAC etc. and Tribe to receive support, which could be in the form of training(s) or service. - 10.
 Provide resources to identify what compliance is needed for different types of small water systems.
 Information may be different for Tribes because or status of recognition, number of individuals they serve, type of system, jurisdiction and what agency oversees their compliance.
-Provide this in a primer and/or training and offer CEQA, NEPA and hybrid support. - 11.
-Provide financial management support where needed and trainings for those to be able to conduct their own training at the organizational/Tribal and project levels. - 12.
-Provide rate structure training for water systems. - 13.
-Provide water quality and fish tissue sampling and testing procedures (CIEA can provide this information as we have sampling program previously coordinated fish and game, OEHHA and the California Department of Public Health - Environmental Health and Hazard Investigations Branch (CDPH-EHIB). - 14.
-Review all needs, conduct follow-up interviews and identify a suite of trainings and trainers for the TAC to confirm.
-Identify collectively which trainings should be held jointly with other TAC members, with the wider DACI/DACTI program or which are specific to the Tribal Partners to identify which DACI/DACTI program financial source trainings should be held from
+Provide this in a primer and/or training and offer CEQA, NEPA and hybrid support. - Provide financial management support where needed and trainings for those to be able to conduct their own training at the organizational/Tribal and project levels. - 12.
+Provide rate structure training for water systems. - Provide water quality and fish tissue sampling and testing procedures (CIEA can provide this information as we have sampling program previously coordinated fish and game, OEHHA and the California Department of Public Health - Environmental Health and Hazard Investigations Branch (CDPH-EHB). - 14.
+Review all needs, conduct follow-up interviews, and identify a suite of trainings and trainers for the TAC to confirm.
+Identify collectively which trainings should be held jointly with other TAC members, with the wider DACI/DACTI program or which are specific to the Tribal Partners to identify which DACI/DACTI program financial source trainings should be held from. - 15.
+Work with each Tribal partner to identify (RWM Implementation projects, identify any project partners, which consultants (engineers, water specialists, etc.) are needed for each project and seek initial quotes for project budgeting, o command assist where needed in project proposal development - 16.
+Include staff time into all proposals for paperwork and reporting.